eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/04-block-a-state-transition-with-a-guard.md

 - We can add [guards](https://xstate.js.org/docs/guides/guards.html#guards-condition-functions)

-A good use case to add guards is when we can be faced with two new states.
+A good use-case to add guards is when we can be faced with two new states.

 - If the data structure returns with data inside
 - If the data structure returns empty